A Comparison of Void-Finding Algorithms using Crossing Numbers: VAST

 \subsection{Voronoi Voids (\Vsquared)}

-Voronoi Voids, or \Vsquared, is a Python implementation of the ZOBOV algorithm, first described in \cite{Neyrinck08}. \Vsquared begins by creating a Voronoi tesselation of the tracer distribution, whose cell volumes are used as an estimate of local density.
-A watershed algorithm is then used to combine groups of adjacent Voronoi cells into ``zones,'' where each cell is put into the same zone as its least dense neighboring cell, and any cell which is less dense than any of its neighbors is identified as a local density minimum that serves as its zone's central cell.
+Voronoi Voids, or \Vsquared, is a Python implementation of the ZOBOV algorithm, first described in \cite{Neyrinck08}. \Vsquared begins by creating a Voronoi tesselation of the tracer distribution, whose cell volumes are used as estimates of the local density.
+A watershed algorithm is used to combine groups of adjacent Voronoi cells into ``zones,'' where each cell is put into the same zone as its least dense neighboring cell, and any cell which is less dense than any of its neighbors is identified as a local density minimum that serves as its zone's central cell.

-Adjacent zones are then linked together by the least-dense pair of adjacent cells between them, whose density is referred to as the ``linking density.''
+Adjacent zones are linked together by the least-dense pair of adjacent cells between them, whose density is referred to as the ``linking density.''
 The collections of linked zones (including single zones) are identified as voids, creating a hierarchy of voids up to one containing the entire catalog.
-Several methods exist to prune the full hierarchy and extract meaningful voids from it \citep[see][]{Neyrinck08, Sutter15, Nadathur19}.
-We use two of the more popular pruning methods: VIDE pruning \citep[\Vsquared/VIDE,][]{Sutter15}, which sets both a maximum linking density for the zone-linking step and a maximum central density for each void, and REVOLVER pruning (\Vsquared/REVOLVER, \cite{Nadathur19}), which labels each zone as a unique void and removes any voids with effective radius less than the median void effective radius.
+Several methods exist to prune the full hierarchy and extract meaningful voids \citep[see][]{Neyrinck08, Sutter15, Nadathur19}.
+We use two pruning methods: VIDE pruning \citep[\Vsquared/VIDE,][]{Sutter15}, which sets a maximum linking density for the zone-linking step, an optional maximum central density for each void, and a minimum void radius (we use $10$~\hMpc in this work); and REVOLVER pruning \citep[\Vsquared/REVOLVER,][]{Nadathur19}, which labels each zone as a unique void.
+To our implementation of REVOLVER we add the option to remove any voids with effective radii less than the median void effective radius.

+There are several methods for computing the centers of ZOBOV voids.
+For most of the pruning methods, the default void center definition in \Vsquared is the barycenter of the tracers within the void, weighted by the volumes of their Voronoi cells.
+The default for the \Vsquared/REVOLVER pruning algorithm is the center of the largest empty sphere which can be inscribed in the void.
+In our tests of \Vsquared/REVOLVER, we use both of these definitions of void centers.